lekakenycollins8/eric-coaching-gpt/eric-gpt/apps/server/API_DOCUMENTATION.md

 ### Worksheets

 - `GET /api/worksheets` - Get a list of available worksheets with their metadata and form fields
+- `GET /api/worksheets/{id}` - Get a specific worksheet by ID

+### Submissions

+- `POST /api/submissions` - Submit a worksheet for AI coaching feedback
+- `GET /api/submissions` - Get a list of the user's worksheet submissions
+- `GET /api/submissions/{id}` - Get a specific submission by ID
+- `GET /api/submissions/{id}/pdf` - Generate a PDF of a submission

+### Trackers

+- `GET /api/trackers` - Get all trackers for the current user
+- `POST /api/trackers` - Create a new tracker
+- `GET /api/trackers/{id}` - Get a specific tracker by ID
+- `PUT /api/trackers/{id}` - Update a tracker
+- `DELETE /api/trackers/{id}` - Delete a tracker
+- `GET /api/trackers/{id}/entries` - Get all entries for a specific tracker
+- `POST /api/trackers/{id}/entries` - Create or update a tracker entry
+- `GET /api/trackers/{id}/reflection` - Get reflection for a tracker
+- `POST /api/trackers/{id}/reflection` - Create or update a tracker reflection
+- `GET /api/trackers/{id}/pdf` - Generate a PDF of a tracker

 ## Authentication